ericmp33/la-brisca-cli/README.md

 Gamemode:
 > If u choose the default gamemode, you won't be able to see the cards of the bot.
 Default mode acts like real life default's game mode, where you can't see opponents cards.

-> Otherwise, if u choose the "hacker" mode you'll be able to see bot's in-hand cards and other information👀.
+> Otherwise, if u choose the "hacker" mode, you'll be able to see bot's in-hand cards and other information👀.

 Bot's AI: